postalserver/docs/content/en/install/upgrade-to-v2.md

 3. On your new server, stop Postal using `postal stop`.
 4. Use whatever tool takes your fancy (`mysqldump`, `Mariabackup` etc...) to copy your databases to your new server.
 Make sure you copy the `postal` database as well as all other databases prefixed with `postal` (or whatever you have configured your prefix to be in the `message_db` part of your configuration).
 5. Ensure that your `postal.yml` is merged appropriately.
 For example, make sure your `dns` section is correct.
 There is no need to copy the `rails.secret` - a new secret on the new host won't be a problem.
-6. If you stop Postal cleanly before beginning, there is no need to copy any persisted data from RabbitMQ.
+6. If you stopped Postal cleanly before beginning, there is no need to copy any persisted data from RabbitMQ.
 7. Shutdown your old Postal server.
-8. Move the IP address(es) from the old server to the new one.
+8. Move the IP address(es) from the old server to the new one (if both old and new servers are with the same provider).
 9. Start Postal on the new server using `postal start`.